 Key Opportunities

 In 2020, Discord pivoted from primarily focusing on gamers to focusing more on general communities, including anime, tech, education, investing, and cryptocurrency.
-By not just focusing on the gaming community, Discord targets a much larger market consisting of all potential online communities.
+By focusing on more than the social aspects of the gaming community, Discord targets a much larger market consisting of all potential online communities.
+As of 2024, Discord is eyeing a deeper penetration of the gaming market through game distribution, with developers pursuing game development directly on Discord infrastructure and selling to Discord audiences.

 Microtransactions